IppClub/Dora-SSR/README.md

 ## Installation

 - Quick start
 	- Android
 		- 1. Download and install the [APK](https://github.com/ippclub/Dora-SSR/releases/latest) package on the running terminal for games.
 		- 2. Run the software, and access the server address displayed by the software through the browser of a PC (tablet or other development device) on the LAN.
 		- 3. Start game development.
 	- Windows, macOS
 		- 1. Download and run the [software](https://github.com/ippclub/Dora-SSR/releases/latest).
+			- For Windows users, ensure that you have the X86 Visual C++ Redistributable for Visual Studio 2022 (the MSVC runtime package vc_redist.x86) installed to run the application.
+You can download it from the [Microsoft website](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 			- Get software on macOS with Homebrew using
 				```sh
 				brew tap ippclub/dora-ssr
 				brew install --cask dora-ssr
 				```

 		- 2. Run the software and access the server address displayed by the software through a browser.
 		- 3. Start game development.
 	- Linux
 		- 1. Installation.
 			- Ubuntu Jammy
 				```sh
 				sudo add-apt-repository ppa:ippclub/dora-ssr
 				sudo apt update
 				sudo apt install dora-ssr
 				```
 			- Debian Bookworm
 				```sh
 				sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 9C7705BF
 				sudo add-apt-repository -S "deb https://ppa.launchpadcontent.net/ippclub/dora-ssr/ubuntu jammy main"
 				sudo apt update
 				sudo apt install dora-ssr
 				```
 	- 2. Run the software and access the server address displayed by the software through a browser.
 	- 3. Start game development.

 - Engine project development

 For the installation and configuration of Dora SSR project development, see [Official Documents](https://dora-ssr.net/docs/tutorial/dev-configuration) for details.

 <br>

 ## Quick Start

 1. Step 1: Create a new project
 	- In the browser, open the right-click menu of the game resource tree on the left side of the Dora Dora editor.
 	- Click on the menu item `New` and choose to create a new folder.
 2. Step 2: Write game code

-   - Create a new game entry code file of Lua (Yuescript, Teal, Typescript or TSX) under the project folder, named `init`.
+	- Create a new game entry code file of Lua (YueScript, Teal, TypeScript or TSX) under the project folder, named `init`.
 	- Write Hello World code:

 - **Lua**